Education Attorney Fellowship: Focus on Newcomer Students

 (One-Year Bart Gordon Fellowship with the option to extend for a second year)

-Mass Advocates for Children (MAC) seeks a recent law school graduate for a Massachusetts Legal Assistance Corporation (MLAC) Bart Gordon Fellowship focusing on outreach, training, and advocacy to advance the education rights and education access needs of newly arrived migrant children.
+Mass Advocates for Children (MAC) seeks a 2023 or 2024 law school graduate for a Massachusetts Legal Assistance Corporation (MLAC) Bart Gordon Fellowship focusing on outreach, training, and advocacy to advance the education rights and education access needs of newly arrived migrant children.
 The purpose of the Bart Gordon Fellowship is to provide civil legal services to families and individuals in low-income communities who may have difficulty enforcing their rights due to linguistic, racial, cultural or disability barriers, and to encourage individuals committed to racial and economic justice to enter careers in legal services.

 MAC is an advocacy and direct service nonprofit organization dedicated to removing barriers to educational and life opportunities for children and youth.
 Based in Boston for over 50 years, we advocate to improve educational opportunities for children and youth on the individual and systemic levels.
 Since 2016, MAC has been engaged in an organization-wide Racial Equity Initiative designed to make us better equipped to identify, name and respond to the effects of structural and other forms of racism within our organization and educational systems.
 We are actively continuing this work with the staff and Board to create an organization that reflects our values.
 This video gives a window into who we are and what we’re about: Who We Are